danzilio/danzilio.github.io/_posts/2016-05-04-rspec-for-ops-test-driven-design.md

 Composition is a practice where you combine discrete bits of code to achieve a desired behavior.
 Using composition along with classes that have a single responsibility, you can achieve complex behaviors that are easy to test, read, and extend.
-To illustrate, let's take a look at a bit of code with poor composition.
+To illustrate, let's take a look at a bit of code with many responsibilities.

 ```puppet
 class ssh {